marks530/ms2-project-resubmit/README.md

 The bootstrap class 'table-responsive' was required to correct the display of the leaderboard card on the leaderboard page.
 The problem only occurred on an iphone 6 and made the leaderboard card spill onto the div directly below.
 This meant that a slider control appeared at the side of the leaderboard card and its use is required to see the full score card.
 I had some issues with the bootstrap link and did not have enough time to resolve all of them This link was causing problems in the footer section not working to display the logos for the social media links.
-Using a link with version 4.7.0 fixed the problems on one of the pages.
-I intend to investigate this issue when more time is available.
+Using a link with version 4.7.0 fixed the problems.

-However I do intend to get to the bottom of the matter Another issue is the logos for the social media links are not showing on the leaderboard and the score entry page.
-I will also coorect this with more time

 [StackOverflow](https://stackoverflow.com/questions/48919200/github-pages-only-showing-readme-file) whilst trying to deploy I could only see my ReadMe on Github Pages